Learn more about history this holiday season with the help of these Thanksgiving history conversation starters for kids.

 We think of Thanksgiving as the quintessential North American holiday — pumpkin pie, autumn leaves, and football games.
 But when we look back, we see that Thanksgiving, at its core, is about immigration.
 The settlers, of course, were immigrants, having left their homelands to make a new life across the Atlantic.
 They were foreigners and outsiders in the land we now call the United States of America.
 Franklin Roosevelt reminds us, “Remember, remember always, that all of us, and you and I especially, are descended from immigrants and revolutionists.”

-Thinking of thanksgiving with the perspective of immigration gives us a number of topics for discussion.
+Thinking of Thanksgiving from the perspective of immigration gives us a number of topics for discussion.
 We can ask our children the following questions:

-3. Without photographs or video of the New World, the settlers — like other sojourners throughout history — had to trust to other’s accounts of what the New World really was like.
+Without photographs or video of the New World, the settlers — like other sojourners throughout history — had to trust others’ accounts of what the New World really was like.
 Do you think the descriptions they heard matched the reality they found?
-Do photographs and video always give us the full story today?
+Do photographs and videos always give us the full story today?

-5. In what ways do you think immigration in 1600s and immigration in the 2000s are different?
+In what ways do you think immigration in the 1600s and immigration in the 2000s are different?
 In what ways are they the same?

 Younger children might begin with Squanto’s Journey by Joseph Bruchac, a Native American author, or perhaps Tapenum’s Day: A Wampanoag Indian Boy In Pilgrim Times, from the same series as Samuel Eaton’s Day and Sarah Morton’s Day.
 (Although, the 1990s hairstyles in Tapenum’s Day do cause the photographs to stray quite a bit from historical accuracy.)